HL7/livd/src/pagecontent/general.md

      </li>
      <li> One vendor <b><i>IVD Test Result</i></b> to many <b><i>LOINC</i></b>s
          <ul>
              <li> This is a very common occurrence.
-For example, an IVD test for serum glucose could map to a LOINC code for a mass concentration (e.g. mg/dL) or one that defines a substance concentration (e.g. mol/L).
-Or, a urine albumin could map to a LOINC test for a 24 hour excretion rate with units of mg/(24.h),  versus one for a random urine with unit of md/dL.</li>
+Depending on the context of the result, specimen, or other qualification, the same IVD Test Result can be mapped to different suggested LOINC codes as also shown in the example above.
+Antoher example may be that an IVD test for serum glucose could map to one LOINC code considering a mass concentration (e.g. mg/dL) or another LOINC considering a substance concentration (e.g. mol/L).
+Or, a urine albumin could map to one LOINC code for a 24 hour excretion rate with units of mg/(24.h), versus another LOINC code for a random urine with unit of md/dL.</li>
-            <li> The structure of the data definition naturally supports this relationship.</li>
          </ul>
      </li>
      <li> One <b><i>LOINC</i></b> to many vendor <b><i>IVD Test Results</i></b>